AlfredoRamos/AlfredoRamos.github.io/content/posts/markdown-extension-for-phpbb.md

 To change default posting settings:

 - Go to your `User Control Panel` > `Board preferences` > `Posting defaults`
-- Change the settings as needed
+- Enable the option `Enable Markdown by default`
 - Click on `Submit`

 To disable Markdown only in the current message (post, signature or private message):